Aug. 10 Air Quality Forecast

 |Incident Commander||Will Johnson/Kevin Case(T)|

 |Estimated Containment Date||Sunday October 01st, 2017 approx. 12:00 AM|

 Timber (litter and understory).
 Old growth mixed conifer timber, with shrub understory.
 Pockets of large snags are scattered throughout the area.
 Area has no recorded large fire history.

-Monitor fire activity, record weather and fire behavior observations.
-Patrol the North Fork Salmon River and the North Fork trail, and use a confine and contain strategy where necessary.
-Assess and prep contingency options on the east side of the planning area.
+Monitor fire activity and record weather and fire behavior observations.
+Patrol the North Fork Salmon River and the North Fork trail.
+Implement protection actions on Upper Abbotts historic site as needed.